fhars/dcos16/readme.md

 Screen output
 =============

-One of the processes is alway considered as being the one that is displayed on the screen below the status lines.
+One of the processes is always considered as being the one that is displayed on the screen below the status lines.
 That process is also said to "have focus".
 The user can cycle between the processes using tab (and, in some emulators, Pg_Up and Pg_Dn).

-The current implementation is quite primitive: everytime the user switches o the next process, the screen is cleared and output starts on the top of the screen.
+The current implementation is quite primitive: everytime the user switches to the next process, the screen is cleared and output starts on the top of the screen.

 The current set of output functions has been adapted from <a